iron-fish/website/docs/whitepaper/4_mining.md

 The Iron Fish difficulty calculation is largely influenced by Ethereum’s difficulty calculation as described in [EIP-2](https://eips.ethereum.org/EIPS/eip-2), with a few differences.

-To determine difficulty for an upcoming block, we first calculate the time “bucket” that the block belongs to.
+To determine the difficulty of an upcoming block, we first calculate the time “bucket” that the block belongs to.
 A time bucket is defined as how far away (in intervals of 10 seconds) the block’s timestamp is away from the desired range of 55 to 65 seconds after the previous block.
 An upcoming block that is 45-55 seconds after the previous block would have a time bucket value of -1, a block that is 35-45 seconds after the previous block would have a time bucket value of -2, and so on:

 | Time (in seconds) after previous block | bucket |
 | -------------------------------------- | :----: |